Time & Materials#

 The Suggest Account Transfer function goes a step further than the previous action.

-When a time and materials entry is selected and the function is run, the entry is copied to a negative posting line on the job journal for cancellation.
-At the same time, the action retrieves a new target job and a WBS line therein.
-This results in two lines that must be posted in the job journal.
+When a time and materials entry is selected and the function is run, the entry is copied to a negative posting line on the project journal for cancellation.
+At the same time, the action retrieves a new target project and a WBS line therein.
+This results in two lines that must be posted in the project journal.

 Entry type for G/L account posting#

-3. On the Jobs FastTab, in the Job Entry Type field, choose one of the options described in the following table.
+- On the Projects FastTab, in the Project Entry Type field, choose one of the options described in the following table.

 The original type is then replaced on the relevant document and in the general journal.
 You can make use of this feature in situations such as the following: